Explore | Learn | Create

 - Parent, Girls Exploring Technology Summer Camp 2014

-"Part of our role as educators, who work in partnership with families, schools and employers, is to help students find a career path that will bring joy and fulfillment.
-We owe it to the boys and girls in our community to provide education with a range of career choices, including technology and the skilled trades, so they may find their own path, which is free of the limiting effects of gender bias.
-Our Kid's Exploring Technology Summer Camp will expand their thinking about their own futures and the lasting contributions they will make to our community."
+"Part of our role as educators, who work in partnership with families, schools and employers, is to help students find a career path that will bring them joy and fulfillment.
+We owe it to the boys and girls in our community to provide education with a range of career choices, including technology and the skilled trades, so they may each find their own path based on a solid understanding of as many options as possible.
+Our Kids Exploring Technology Summer Camp will expand their thinking about their own futures and about the lasting contributions they will make to our community."

 – Vertha Coligan, Dean, Faculty of Technology